mvysny/vaadin-on-kotlin/docs/quickstarters.md

 nav_order: 97
 ---

-## Vaadin 14 Quick Starters
+## Vaadin Quick Starters

-Vaadin 14 components are based on the Web Components standard; Vaadin 14-based apps are also themable more easily than Vaadin 8-based apps.
+Vaadin components are based on the Web Components standard; Vaadin-based apps are also themable more easily than Vaadin 8-based apps.

 Every VoK project tends to have several files (database migrations,